muzzley/muzzley-client-cpp/README.md

 This library is **NOT** thread safe, you'll have to implement synchronization yourself.
 Thread synchronization is very importante when accessing the *muzzley::Client* communication features, since the *muzzley::socketstream* class will *segfault* if accessed by several threads at the same time.

-See the ***examples/multithreading.cpp*** example for a suggestion on how to accomplish synchronized access to the communication features.
+See the ***examples/multithreading.cpp*** file for an example on how to accomplish synchronized access to the communication features.

 # LAMBDA FUNCTIONS